dzid26/StepperServoCAN/README.md

 If SocketCAN interfaces are not found, the program will abort.

 ## Contributing
 - Develop using MISRA C:2012 standard and analyzed using [Cppcheck](https://cppcheck.sourceforge.io/).
-Project is preconfigured with (`misra.json`) for [C/C++ Advanced Lint](https://marketplace.visualstudio.com/items?itemName=jbenden.c-cpp-flylint) and [SonarLint](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarlint-vscode) to highlight violations in VScode.
+Project is pre-configured with (`misra.json`) for [C/C++ Advanced Lint](https://marketplace.visualstudio.com/items?itemName=jbenden.c-cpp-flylint) and [SonarLint](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarlint-vscode) to highlight violations in VScode.
 Ask priv about the `misra_rules_set_cppcheck.txt` for cppcheck.

 ### Debugging
 - In VScode press F5 to start debugging using Platformio

 The debugging session is setup to use semihosting when debugging and some debug information is printed to the *debug console*.
-When debugging, the motor calibration can be initiated by liong pressing F1 as usual, but then to start calibration used can press any key in the console.
-This is not very reliable though and sometimes calibration will start on debug events.
+When debugging, the motor calibration can be initiated by long-pressing F1 as usual, but then to start calibration user can press any key in the console.
+(This is not very reliable though and sometimes calibration will start on debug events).

 ### Signal logging
 STM32 has an ability to view and edit global variables using SWD debug interface